zzTchelo/WebAPI_Veiculos/README.md

 # Vehicle Management API (C# and SQL Server)

 ##Atention!!!
-You must need to change the string connection in Web.config file
+You must need to change the string connection in Web.config file to SQL Server or Startup.cs to inMemory database.

 ## Overview
 This is a simple CRUD (Create, Read, Update, Delete) API for managing vehicle information, implemented in C# using ASP.NET Core and connected to a SQL Server database.
 The API allows users to perform operations such as adding new vehicles, retrieving vehicle details, updating existing records, and deleting vehicles from the system.